Valley of Ghosts (Crimea): Geology

-These conglomerates have been intricately formed by natural weathering.
-Various figures, dozens of meters high, can be found here.
-Some of them have been likened in form to the basalt idols of Easter Island.

 Climate

 The Valley of Ghosts has a typical Crimean climate of hot summers and mild winters.
 The average winter temperature, especially in the coldest month of January, is about -0.8 C. In summer, the warmest month is July with a temperature of 20.4 C. The variation in annual temperature is around 21.2 C-change.
 The dry climate means that the water temperature remains stable between 0-8 C-change.

 October is the driest month with an average precipitation is 40mm.
 Precipitation is the greatest in December, with an average is 81mm.